- TL;DR ON SHINBI

 Applies one Wolf Stack per hit.

+Secondary Ability.
 Shinbi summons four Spirit Wolves that circle her for 4 seconds, which deal Ability Damage and heal Shinbi for each hit.
-Each hit restores Shinbi's Health plus 20% of your Power from cards, and can heal up to 4 times.
+Each hit restores Shinbi’s Health for a fixed amount of HP and for a bonus amount based on your Power from cards.
+Can heal up to 4 times.

 [Passive]: All of Shinbi’s abilities apply +1 Wolf Stack per hit to enemy heroes, building up to 8 stacks.
-Stacks last for 10 seconds, and the duration resets when new stacks are applied.
+Stacks last for a short period of time, and the duration resets when new stacks are applied.

 [Active]: Shinbi summons a pack of Spirit Wolves to attack the closest target with the highest number of Wolf Stacks, sending one wolf for every stack.
 Each wolf deals Ability Damage.

-No stacks are applied by Shinbi’s abilities while the Ultimate is on cooldown.
+Stacks are applied even while the Ultimate is on cooldown.

 Shinbi can move while executing the ultimate.